derblitzmann/Timers/README.md

 -------------

 There are two examples included which show the basic functionality of this library.
-This library was created as a tutorial on how to make an Arduino library at [learn.digilentinc.com](http://learn.digilentinc.com/) which will be released in the future once it is ready (likely to be announced on http://blog.digilentinc.com/).
+This library was created as a tutorial on how to make an Arduino/chipKIT library at [learn.digilentinc.com](http://learn.digilentinc.com/) which will be released in the future.

 Download
 --------